 - Live to become a better version of yourself, not a second rate version.
 Be yourself, but a better you.
 Make good life choices that take you there.
 You have free will.
 You get to choose how you live your life.

 - Virtue defines the best way to live.
 Who would you rather spend time with; generous people or selfish people, courageous people or cowardly people, humble people or prideful people, patient or impatient people?
 The whole world prefers virtue.
 Virtue is the essence of excellence in life and business.

 - Self-control and delayed gratification are the keys to living for a better tomorrow, better health, and greater influence.

-Individualism, Hedonism and Minimalism lead to decay of personal self-control and the demise of our ability to delay gratification.
-Leave pleasure seeking activities, and choose a better way to live.
+Individualism, Hedonism, and Minimalism lead to decay of personal self-control and the demise of our ability to delay gratification.
+Leave pleasure-seeking activities, and choose a better way to live.

 Choosing happiness and satisfaction in life and business lead to an increase in our passion and purpose, and give us more energy.
 Your energy is directly related to your capacity for life.
 The more energy you have, the more you can accomplish.

 Choose to take your life and your profession seriously.
 You control your income.
 You control your time.
 You decide how you will live your life.
 In what areas of your life are you seeking pleasure vs. satisfaction?
-What is the number one thing that would move you to being a better version of yourself?
+What is the number one thing that would move you to be a better version of yourself?

-I challenge you today to decide to study, invest in yourself, practice, and have a system that produces the results you desire.
+I challenge you today to decide to study, invest in yourself, practice and have a system that produces the results you desire.
 Decide to be the best you can be.